maptimedet/intro-web-mapping/README.md

 <script src="http://code.jquery.com/jquery-2.1.0.min.js"></script>
 ```

-- Get the GeoJSON data and display it on the map:
+- Get the GeoJSON data and display it on the map.
+Add this code to your main `<script>`, after loading a TileLayer:

 ```html
 $.getJSON("../data/parks.geojson", function(data) {